Costa Dorada Travel Guide

 Costa Dorada beach © Provincial Government of Tarragona Tourism Board

-Visitors who enjoy soaking up some local culture and history find the Costa Dorada has plenty to show, particularly the main regional city of Tarragona, which was an important army base in Roman times and today boasts historical ruins and a variety of museums.
-Excursions inland, among vineyards, olive groves and almond plantations, take in the quaint medieval city of Montblanc with its fine Gothic church, and at Poblet there are some interesting ruins of former monasteries dating back to the 12th century.
-Adding to the area's natural and historic attractions is its sunny, temperate climate.
+Enhancing the area's natural and historic attractions is its sunny, temperate climate.
+Visitors who enjoy soaking up some local culture and history along with the sun, will find the Costa Dorada has plenty to offer, particularly the main regional city of Tarragona, which was an important army base in Roman times and today boasts historical ruins and a variety of museums.

 Become our Costa Dorada Travel Expert